Does OxyContin show up on drug tests?

 Employers and law enforcement officials are increasingly cracking down on any drugs which are abused.
 Because of its high addictive potential, OxyContin is one such drug.
 So, authorities routinely test for OxyContin as a matter of course.

 In other cases, OxyContin drug tests are a medical necessity.
-For example, if you’re admitted to a hospital with a suspected drug overdose and can die OxyContin, toxicology screening may be done.
+For example, if you’re admitted to a hospital with a suspected drug overdose and can die from OxyContin, toxicology screening may be done.
 Doctors need to know exactly what drugs you’ve been taking before they can appropriately diagnose and treat you.
 Furthermore, drug testing may be ordered during psychiatric treatment as a part of diagnosis or during opiate treatment to make sure that you are dosing as prescribed.
 Finally, because oxycodone can react strongly with other central nervous system depressants, OxyContin drug tests may be routinely ordered when you are diagnosed with other medical conditions.

 Types of OxyContin testing